mm-camelcase/featureflags-awsappconfig/README.md

 ### Example Feature Flags

-Example Feature Flags
-The example code has these flags…
+The example code has these flags...

 Key/Name
 logLevels
 newFeature